segmentio/segment-docs/src/connections/destinations/catalog/impact/index.md

 ### Web / Server

 To track events from web / server locations, you will need to choose the Action Trackers you would like to map your Segment events to.
-Action Tracker / Segment Event mappings are established in your [integration settings](#settings/action-trackers).
+Action Tracker / Segment Event mappings are established in your [destination settings](#settings).

 #### Click Id